 - Link efforts to fight the symptoms of hunger with strategies to impact root causes, including racism and classism.

 What Sites Provide

-A sliding scale cost share per Fellow, which must be paid to the Congressional Hunger Center (more information to come in early February).
+- A sliding scale cost share per Fellow, which must be paid to the Congressional Hunger Center.

-Field Site Agreement: Selected agencies will be expected to sign an agreement outlining additional expectations of host sites.
+- Field Site Agreement: Selected agencies will be required to sign an agreement outlining additional expectations of host sites.